Matthias Versluis: 2024–25 season

 In December, Turkkila/Versluis would win their fifth national title at the 2025 Finnish Championships.
 The following month they participated in the 2025 European Championships in Tallinn, coming fourth in the rhythm dance despite Versluis losing two levels on his twizzle element.
 Their score of 81.26 was 0.31 points back of third-place Britons Fear/Gibson.
 They placed third in the free dance with a new personal best score of 124.43 despite each losing a twizzle level, receiving a bronze small medal for the segment, but remained in fourth overall.
 Both said they had found the event difficult, but Turkkila added that it was "still meaningful to have the small medal for the tango, which shows that the tango was appreciated by the public and the judges."

 Following the European Championships, Turkkila/Versluis participated in the Road to 26 Trophy, the test event for the 2026 Winter Olympics, held at Milan's Forum di Milano.
 They won the gold medal.
 They finished the season at the 2025 World Championships in Boston, Massachusetts, United States, which were also the primary qualifying event for the Milan Olympics.
 Skating in the penultimate group of the rhythm dance, Versluis fell in their midline step sequence, resulting in them scoring only 68.09.
 They initially appeared poised to miss qualification for the free dance by one ordinal, but after Lithuanian team Reed/Ambrulevičius also had a fall and dropped below them, they were instead the final team to qualify, twentieth in the segment.
 Turkkila/Versluis were seventh in the free dance, rising to eleventh overall.
 Turkkila said it had been "an absolute roller coaster of emotions when we learned in the locker room that maybe there was a chance we would get to skate this free dance again.
 It felt like a gift, and we are so happy we could end our season with a happy memory."
 Their placement, in addition to Orihara/Pirinen's fourteenth-place finish won Finland two quotas for ice dance at the 2026 Winter Olympics.

-2025–26 season
+2025–26 season: Injury & Milano Cortina Olympics

 Although assigned to compete at 2025 Skate Canada International, Turkkila/Versluis withdrew from the event due to Versluis sustaining a leg nerve injury during the off-season.
 They subsequently withdrew from the 2025 Finlandia Trophy as well.

+In December, Turkkila/Versluis returned to competition at the 2026 Finnish Championships, winning their sixth national title.
+The following month, they competed at the 2026 European Championships in Sheffield, England, United Kingdom, finishing in eighth place.